Toothache

 Toothaches can manifest in different ways, and the symptoms you experience may depend on the underlying cause of your tooth pain.
 Here are some common signs and symptoms of a toothache:

-• Foul Taste or Bad Odor: If you have an abscess or infection, you may notice a foul taste or odor in your mouth.
+- Foul Taste or Bad Odor: You may notice a foul taste or odor in your mouth.
 This is caused by the buildup of pus and bacteria.

 If you’re experiencing any of these signs or symptoms, it’s important to schedule a dental exam to determine the underlying cause of your tooth pain and get the appropriate treatment.
 If you have further questions about a toothache, please contact us.